Mother, Stepfather Held in Torture of Teen Over Missing Drug Money

 OKLAHOMA CITY (AP) _ Laine Sumner missed a lot of school.
 For three days last month, his mother said the 15-year-old boy had the flu.
 When school officials kept calling, his stepfather finally said he had run away.

 But the teen-ager had not run away.
 Instead, authorities contend, the boy was being tortured by his mother, stepfather and others in an effort to recover $32,000 in drug money they thought he stole.
-There was no indication from authorities that the boy actually took the money.

 Last week, the boy escaped from his brother-in-law’s house in Oklahoma City and told police he was shocked with an electrical device, burned with an iron, and doused with bleach among other things during an eight-week ordeal.